 We have demonstrated that prematurely born infants who received LISA in the DS had comparable clinical outcomes to infants who received LISA on NNU.
-There are advantageous of offering LISA in DS, with earlier respiratory benefits 13.
-On the other hand, delivery suite LISA administration could theoretically prolong care in the delivery suite leading to issues such as hypothermia.
+There are advantageous of offering LISA in DS, with earlier respiratory benefits.13 On the other hand, DS LISA administration could theoretically prolong care in the DS leading to issues such as hypothermia.
 Importantly, we saw no significant differences in admission temperature between the two groups.
-Indeed, only three infants (5.5%) in the LISA-DS group had a temperature below than 36.5 °C compared to one (3.8%) in the LISA-NNU group.
-In a retrospective observational study of 5277 VLBW infants, for every 1oC decrease in admission temperature below 36.5oC there was a 11% increase in developing late onset sepsis and a 28% increase in the rates of dying 14.
-Furthermore, in a retrospective observational study in 29 NICUs in the Canadian Neonatal Network assessing outcomes of 9833 inborn infants of less than 33 weeks of gestation, the lowest rates of adverse outcomes were associated with admission temperatures ranging from 36.5oC to 37.2oC LISA in a nonsedated newborn baby could theoretically increase the risk of trauma and failure of procedure, but we saw no significant differences in oral injury or failure of the technique between the two sites of administration.
+Indeed, only three infants (5.5%) in the LISA-DS group had a temperature below than 36.5°C compared with one (3.8%) in the LISA-NNU group.
+In a retrospective observational study of 5,277 very low birth weight infants, for every 1°C decrease in admission temperature below 36.5°C, there was a 11% increase in developing late-onset sepsis and a 28% increase in the rates of dying.14 Furthermore, in a retrospective observational study in 29 NICUs in the Canadian Neonatal Network assessing outcomes of 9,833 inborn infants of less than 33 weeks of gestation, the lowest rates of adverse outcomes were associated with admission temperatures ranging from 36.5 to 37.2° C LISA in a nonsedated newborn baby could theoretically increase the risk of trauma and failure of procedure, but we saw no significant differences in oral injury or failure of the technique between the two sites of administration.

-Currently, there is no consensus with regards to location of LISA.
+Currently, there is no consensus with regard to location of LISA.
 We had more patients with LISA in the DS than in the NNU.
 This likely reflects we followed a protocol according to severity of disease and infants who had LISA in the DS had less severe disease when arriving on the NNU, hence were not eligible for LISA.
-It is important to note that the team had undertaken LISA on the NNU several years before using it in the delivery suite and this may account for the lack of differences in adverse effects 12.
-In a Cochrane review 15, which included 16 RCTs comparing surfactant administration via thin catheter (S-TC) with surfactant administration through an endotracheal tube (S-ETT), found the need for intubation within the first 72 hours was 36% in the S-ETT group and 23% in the S-TC group.
-Those results are comparable to ours where intubation within 24hours ranged between 4 and 17% and within 72 hours ranged between 23 and 28%.
+It is important to note that the team had undertaken LISA on the NNU several years before using it in the DS, and this may account for the lack of differences in adverse effects.12 In a Cochrane review,15 which included 16 randomized controlled trials comparing surfactant administration via thin catheter (S-TC) with surfactant administration through an endotracheal tube (S-ETT), found the need for intubation within the first 72 hours was 36% in the S-ETT group and 23% in the S-TC group.
+Those results are comparable to ours where intubation within 24 hours ranged between 4 and 17% and within 72 hours ranged between 23 and 28%.

 LISA is not a single technical procedure, but rather a component of a complex care bundle supporting the individual premature baby to adapt to extrauterine life.
-It is important to prevent hypothermia during the procedure and it was reassuring to note that there was no significant difference in admission temperatures between the LISA-DS and NNU groups.
-In the NINSAPP trial 16 and a meta-analysis 17, LISA was shown to significantly reduce the incidence of IVH compared to that within the controls.
+It is important to prevent hypothermia during the procedure, and it was reassuring to note that there was no significant difference in admission temperatures between the LISA-DS and NNU groups.

+In the Nonintubated Surfactant Application (NINSAPP) trial16 and a meta-analysis,17 LISA was shown to significantly reduce the incidence of IVH compared with that within the controls.
 The incidences of IVH in those studies were between 8 and 10.3%.
 None of those studies, however, had IVH as a primary endpoint.
 The IVH incidence in our study was 9%.